botlabs-gg/yagpdb-docs-v2/content/custom-commands/commands.md

 message is edited and matches the trigger text, it will trigger the command.

 The edited message toggle is an _additional_ trigger to the normal message trigger.
-If you'd like to _only_ trigger on message edits, you will need to use a conditional branch on `{{ .IsMessageEdit }}` in the custom command code.
+If you'd like to _only_ trigger on message edits, you will need to use a conditional branch on `{{ .IsMessageEdit }}` in the custom command response.

 ### Response